GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 <div class="text-quoted">“It has to be you, Aki-chan.”</div>

-I confirmed it once again — purging doubt from my words, and blocking each chance to escape.
+I confirmed it once again—purging doubt from my words, and blocking each chance to escape.
 Eventually driving Akiho into a corner, pressuring for an answer.
 Thus, as a result...

 She gave up.

 Ultimately giving in to the words she heard, and accepting the feelings she held.
-Just this once, for the very first time in our lifes — our unspoken desires should meet each other.
+Just this once, for the very first time in our lifes—our unspoken desires should meet each other.

 &nbsp;
 *****
 &nbsp;

-<div class="text-italic">*“Have you ever been blessed by any of it?”*</div>
+<div class="text-italic">“Have you ever been blessed by any of it?”</div>

 Certainly, I kept playing it cool.
 Casual enough that it felt like our usual chitchat, yet careful enough to not let her get a read on me.
 Eventually following the unfortunate patterns Kill-Ballad brought upon me...